shelleywu1921/tsp/README.md

 ```

 #### att532:
-Despite that no violated comb has been found, it was observed that there are plenty combs with surpluses only a bit larger than 1.
+Despite that no violated comb has been found, there are plenty combs with surpluses only a bit larger than 1.
+Maybe